Nepal is a small country but it is home to hundreds and thousands of villages, and each one of them comes with its own unique culture and style.

 On the first day, drive to Pokhara from Kathmandu.
 Then, on the second day, drive from Pokhara to Ghandruk.
 Alternatively, you can trek from Pokhara to Pothana and Ghandruk if you wish to walk all the way through.

 Mostly, Gurung people are sheltered in Ghandruk village.
 There are several restaurants and hotels in Ghandruk, but if you want to explore the Gurung culture and experience their hospitality, then you are suggested to go for a homestay.
-Try authentic cuisines of the Gurung community and their cultural dance too.
+Try the authentic cuisines of the Gurung community and their cultural dance too.
 It is pocket-friendly, and you would be supporting the local people economically too.

-The best time to visit Ghandruk village is considered as the Spring (Feb/March-May) and Autumn (September-November) season when the climate is mild.
+The best time to visit Ghandruk village is considered as the Spring (Feb/March-May) and Autumn (September-November) seasons when the climate is mild.
 It is neither too hot nor too cold.
 This is the time when the Rhododendron forest is at its best.
 The forest is covered with rhododendron flowers, and the view becomes spectacular.
 The mountain viewing experience also upgrades during these seasons.
-Observe a clear visual of Annapurna and Machhapuchhre mountain in the vicinity.
+Observe a clear visual of the Annapurna and Machhapuchhre mountain in the vicinity.

 Also, visit Ghandruk cultural museum to explore the Gurung culture.
 It is an old museum preserved by the locals.
-The museum allows you to behold some ancient weapons, tools, photos, artifacts, ornaments.
+The museum allows you to behold some ancient weapons, tools, photos, artifacts, and ornaments.
 Moreover, get a chance to wear Gurung attire and click many pictures.

-After visiting the Ghandruk cultural museum, you are suggested to next visit the Ghandruk tea garden, which is half an hour walking distance from the museum.
+After visiting the Ghandruk cultural museum, you are suggested to next visit the Ghandruk tea garden, which is half an hour’s walking distance from the museum.
 You have to walk around 630 stairs up, which is going to be a slightly difficult yet adventurous task.